 This page will give some tips for some particularly tricky boards.
 If you want to try to figure them out for yourself, you should stop reading now and navigate away from this page.
+Otherwise, please scroll down to keep reading.
+The missions covered include:

 6-17 is tricky not only because of letter starvation but because of the short timer and the Lock & Key tiles.